Electric cars promise to deliver a much-needed step change in vehicle emissions, and as such are often in the news.

 Electric cars are very easy to drive, with a single gear removing the need for gear changes, which is great in heavy traffic.
 Throttle response is quick, and the steering often light, while suspension set-ups tend toward being comfortable.
 Overall, the majority of electric cars offer a quiet and relaxing drive.

-Good examples of pure-electric family hatchbacks are the Nissan Leaf and the VW e-Golf.
+Good examples of pure-electric family hatchbacks are the Peugeot e208 and the VW ID3.
 Both will travel around 150 miles on a charge dependant on the model, which covers the majority of UK commutes.
 Alternatively, if more range is required, the Hyundai Kona Electric and Kia e-Niro – both compact SUVs – may suit your needs.

 Long distance drivers